Our Training Institute offers workshops, certification programs, and other services on a variety of topics related to grief and trauma.

 Healing at the Intersection: Grief and Trauma Therapy Certification

 The Wendt Center offers a certificate program in grief and trauma therapy services for clinicians looking to deepen their expertise in grief and trauma.
 This program provides clinicians with the advanced theory and skills necessary to provide high quality care to those who have experienced loss and trauma.

-The six two-day virtual sessions are grounded in theory and provide opportunities for skill building with real-time coaching to gain confidence and competence in grief and trauma services.
+The six two-day virtual sessions are grounded in theory and provide opportunities for skill building with real-time coaching to gain confidence and competence in working with clients at the intersection of grief and trauma.
 The program aims to equip mental health clinicians with the tools needed to bear witness to and support their clients on the journey to healing.